stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 registries will prefer registrars to conduct CDS/CDNSKEY scans.
-For such parents, the receiving service should notify the appropriate registrar, over any communication channel deemed suitable between registry and registry (such as EPP, or possibly by forwarding the actual NOTIFY(CDS) or NOTIFY(CSYNC) directly).
+For such parents, the receiving service should notify the appropriate registrar, over any communication channel deemed suitable between registry and registrar (such as EPP, or possibly by forwarding the actual NOTIFY(CDS) or NOTIFY(CSYNC) directly).
 Such internal processing is inconsequential from the perspective of the child: the NOTIFY packet is simply sent to the notification address.